 A technical challenge arises when you face a problem of a kind that has a relatively simple solution.
 You are ill, so you go to a doctor to diagnose the disease and prescribe a cure.
 Your car breaks down, so you need a mechanic to identify the fault and put it right.
 Something is broken; it needs fixing: that is the standard form of a technical challenge.

 But sometimes the people affected by a problem are the problem.
 For some illnesses, no drug will suffice to bring a cure.
-Instead the person concerned may have to change his entire lifestyle.
+Instead the person concerned may have to change their entire lifestyle.
 For some failing companies, no quick fix by management will suffice.
 What may have to change is the entire corporate culture.
 Problems of this kind, where the people involved have to change, call for adaptive leadership – and that is leadership of the most difficult kind.

 The reason is that people resist change.
 For that reason, they will resist any solution that implies that they must change.
 With tenacity and passion, they will see the problem as something outside themselves.
 They will blame this factor or that.
 They will opt for one technical cure after another, only to find that they all fail – because the cause was not external but internal: within the persons concerned.

 Personal change – change within the self – is almost unbearably stressful.
 It is, in fact, a form of bereavement.
 That is why adaptive leaders are rarely popular.
-People criticize them, get angry with them, try to replace them.
+People criticise them, get angry with them, try to replace them.
 Adaptive leadership needs courage.
 But Heifetz and Linsky’s point goes deeper.
 Adaptive leadership also needs deep and active patience.
 People are slow to change, and a leader – who by definition understands the need for change – may become impatient and try to force the pace faster than the people can go.

 That is why some of the greatest leaders get assassinated.
 In retrospect they are seen as heroes.
 But at the time, they were often regarded as traitors, betrayers.
 What makes Heifetz and Linsky almost unique is that they regard assassination as a failure of leadership.
-They admire Martin Luther King and Yitzhak Rabin, yet they also argue that they should have recognized the danger signals from their own side; they should have slowed the pace, lowered the flame, stepped back; perhaps they should have found ways of handing the problem back to the people.
+They admire Martin Luther King and Yitzhak Rabin, yet they also argue that they should have recognised the danger signals from their own side; they should have slowed the pace, lowered the flame, stepped back; perhaps they should have found ways of handing the problem back to the people.
 They were driving people faster than they could go.

 That is what Moses was saying.
-Let the Israelites be led by one who will “go out in front of them and come back in front of them”, leading from the front; but also one who will “bring them out and bring them back”, meaning one who will carry the people with him, not going so fast that they cannot keep up.
+Let the Israelites be led by one who will “go out in front of them and come back in front of them”, leading from the front; but also one who will “bring them out and bring them back”, meaning one who will carry the people along, not going so fast that they cannot keep up.